The Universal Kepler Problem: Introduction

 Here, $\epsilon_{ijk}$ is the antisymmetric tensor such that $\epsilon_{123}=1$, and a summation over the repeated index $k$ is assumed in the above.

 5pt When passing to the quantum case, nothing is lost.
 First of all, we have

 secondly, relation (\ref{Lenz}) still holds when Poisson brackets are replaced by commutators.

-10pt The goals of this article are to introduce the analogues of $H$, $\mathbf L$ and $\mathbf A$ for each simple euclidean Jordan algebra \cite{PJordan33} and then derive the analogue of relation (\ref{Lenz}).
-To do that, we need to digress into euclidean Jordan algebras and their associated TKK algebras \cite{TKK60}.
+10pt The goals of this article are to introduce the analogues of ${\mathrm H}$, $\mathbf L$ and $\mathbf A$ for each simple euclidean Jordan algebra \cite{PJordan33}, derive the analogue of relation (\ref{Lenz}), and demonstrate via examples their relevance to generalized Kepler problems.
+To do that, we need to digress into simple euclidean Jordan algebra and the associated TKK (Tits-Kantor-Koecher) algebra \cite{TKK1}, \cite{TKK2, TKK3}.

+10pt \underline{Added on Dec.
+1, 2014}.
+This paper was initially written in the winter of 2010.
+Since then, Refs. \cite{meng11a, meng11b, meng12} appeared which in one way or another all demonstrate that the Jordan algebra approach to the Kepler problem in relationship to the universal Kepler problem advocated here is quite natural and fruitful.
+We would like to remark that the universal nature discovered here for the Kepler problem is quite a common trait shared by many beautiful mathematical objects: cohomology groups, vector bundles, characteristic classes, R-matrices, knot invariants of finite type, etc.